-Comets are visible briefly, sometimes for a few weeks, often for months, as they swim by in space with a more-or-less-bright nucleus usually surrounded by nebulous material often extended as a "tail" in the direction away from the Sun.
-Some are periodic, returning at known intervals and thus are permanently attached to the Sun; others make only a single appearance and pass off again into distant space.
+Comets are visible briefly, sometimes for a few weeks, often for months, as they swim by in space, the bright nucleus usually surrounded by nebulous material often extended as a "tail" in the direction away from the Sun.
+Some are periodic, returning at regular intervals and known to be permanent members of the Solar System; others make only a single appearance and pass off again to distant space.
 Few comets attain enough brightness to be seen with the naked eye.

 Meteors are much more common.
 A few may be seen almost any clear night, but at certain times of the year they come in "showers."
-Ordinarily shooting stars are very tiny bits of matter, like grains of sand, which are rendered briefly visible as they are drawn toward Earth by its gravitational pull and burned up by the heat generated as they swiftly pass through our Usually they are comupper atmosphere. pletely melted and transformed into a briefly lingering streak of vapor.
+Ordinarily shooting stars are very tiny bits of matter, like grains of sand, which are rendered briefly visible as they are drawn toward Earth by its gravitational pull and burned up by the heat generated as they swiftly pass through our upper atmosphere.
+Usually they are completely melted and transformed into a briefly lingering streak of vapour.
 Very rarely a larger meteoric body enters Earth's atmosphere and partially survives the fiery ordeal, and a portion of the solid mass falls to earth.
 Two notable meteor showers are the Perseids (about Aug.
 12 each year) and the Leonids (about Nov.
 16).

-Beyond The Sun's Ken
+Beyond the Sun's Ken

 Under exceptionally good conditions, the naked eye may see as many as 2,000 stars at one time, but the larger telescopes reveal there are billions of these distant suns in our galaxy.
-Many stars are twins-or triplets-known to astronomers as "binary doubles."
-Other stars as visual doubles, merely because one lies behind the other in the line of sight, although they are separated by vast distances.
-Albireo or Beta Cygni, the star at the foot of the Northern Cross (not far from the bright star Vega), is an especially interesting binary example, one of the twins being whitish-blue, a very hot star, and the other a beautiful golden or orange colour, a star of more average temperature.
+Many stars are twins-known to astronomers as "binaries."
+Other stars appear as doubles, merely because one lies behind the other in the line of sight, although they are separated by vast distances.
+Albireo or Beta Cygni, the star at the foot of the Northern Cross (not far from the bright star Vega), is an especially interesting binary, one of the twins being whitsh-blue, a very hot star, and the other a beautiful golden or orange colour, a star of lower temperature.

 Star clusters, such as the highly condensed conglomeration of suns to be seen in the constellation Hercules, or the widely separated group, the Pleiades, are examples of interest.

-Other telescopic objects of beauty are the

-nebulae-of which one type is the huge chaotic mass of glowing gas to be seen in Orion's belt, and the other the galactic nebulae or "island universes" such as that in Andromeda.
-The latter, although more than a half-million lightyears distant, is sometimes visible to the unaided eye as a fuzzy patch, the farthest thing the naked eye can see-more than three million million million miles off in space.
+Other telescopic objects of beauty are the nebulae-of which one type is the huge chaotic mass of glowing gas to be seen in Orion's belt, and the other the galactic nebulae or "island universes" such as that in Andromeda.
+The latter, although more than a half-million lightyears distant, is sometimes visible to the unaided eye as a fuzzy patch, the farthest thing the naked eye can see-more than four million million million miles off in space.